0dataapp/1click-proof/README.md

 ## [Caprover](https://caprover.com)

-The simplest way to install [the Docker Hub image for Caprover](https://hub.docker.com/repository/docker/0data/oneclick-proof/tags/caprover) is:
+The simplest way to install involves a docker-compose file:

 1. navigate to "Apps" → "Create A New App" → "One-Click Apps/Databases"
 , then search for `>> TEMPLATE <<` or scroll to bottom.